-- Development proposals, for residential development on unidentified sites within the defined built-up area boundary of Cowfold, will be supported subject to compliance with other development plan policies. - ii.
-All development within the Sussex North Water Resource Zone (WRZ)will need to demonstrate water neutrality through water efficient design and offsetting of any additional water use by the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality - Horsham District Local Plan (2023-2040)
+- i.
+Development proposals, for residential development on unidentified sites within the defined built-up area boundary of Cowfold, will be supported subject to compliance with other development plan policies. - All development within the Sussex North Water Resource Zone (WRZ)will need to demonstrate water neutrality through water efficient design and offsetting of any additional water use by the development.
+All proposals should look to be compliant with Policy 17: Water Neutrality.